atharvaaalok/deepfusion/README.md

 ## Highlights
 ### 1. Customizable training
-Let's say we make the simple neural network as before
+Let's say we make the simple neural network as before:

 ![Basic Neural Network](https://raw.githubusercontent.com/atharvaaalok/deepfusion/main/assets/readme_assets/Basic_NeuralNetwork.svg)
 And train it.
 During training only the *red* portions of the network receive updates and are trained.
 Therefore, the matrix multiplication modules will be trained.